Algebraic-Programming/HiCR/README.md

 ## What is HiCR

-This is an include-only C++ library that implements a the HiCR model, used to represent the semantics of distributed heterogeneous applications, frameworks, and runtime systems.
+This is an include-only C++ library that implements the HiCR model, used to represent the semantics of distributed heterogeneous applications, frameworks, and runtime systems.
 The model describes a minimal set of abstract operations to enable hardware topology discovery, kernel execution, memory management, communication, and instance management, without prescribing any implementation decisions.

 ## Paper